jcolag/silver-bat-01-seeking-refuge/text/03-ropes.md

 "Apparently, from the best."

 The whole thing as we walk back into the C-suite, hugs included, is surreal, even dizzying, especially after a lifetime of assuming that my family was the problem.
-They family signs over enough of their shares to me to make me the majority shareholder and then...I really should have seen this coming.
+The family signs over enough of their shares to me to make me the majority shareholder and then...I really should have seen this coming.

 "Bertie, it's been a long morning.
 Go grab lunch to process all of this."
 Mom gets that knowing grin on his face.
 "Oh, and since you were so passionate about the apartment ownership issue, you should probably grab the paperwork from Julieta in Realty on your way out and pitch your community land trust to them.
 I assume you'll want to see your idea through, after all.
 You have an appointment to speak with the renters this afternoon."